 Honeybush tea improves the immune system – honeybush tea is a natural source of many antioxidants, including major phenolic compounds.
 Phenolic compounds play a significant role in protecting the immune system from oxidative stress, which could damage cells, according to a 2013 review published in “Nutrients.”
 Phenolic compounds also modulate the immune system, which helps the body’s natural defenses against infections.
 This may be responsible for the belief that honeybush tea is effective in relieving colds, influenza and other diseases (Livestrong).

 Honey bush tea protects from inflammatory diseases – evidence also exists that the phenolic compounds in honeybush tea are able to reduce inflammation and prevent the development of chronic inflammatory diseases.
 Phenolic compounds have a direct effect on down-regulating the body’s inflammatory response, as demonstrated in inflamed intestinal cells similar to those seen in inflammatory bowel disease, according to a December 2010 study published in “Chemico-Biological Interactions.”
 This makes honeybush tea effective in providing short-term inflammatory relief as well as helping to prevent or ameliorate inflammatory diseases like IBD or Crohn’s disease (Livestrong)

 Women’s Health – honeybush tea is valuable to women’s health, according to Montego Rooibos Herbal Tea, because it helps regulate periods and reduces the risk of osteoporosis and cancer of the breast and uterus (eHow).

-Good for gastrointestinal health – people suffering from digestive problems can benefit from drinking honeybush tea.
+Good for gastrointestinal health – people suffering from digestive problems can benefit from drinking honeybush tea that you can get from a Home Remedy Shop.
 It can be taken to alleviate heartburn, nausea and constipation.
 It can also help cure constipation.
 It treats abdominal cramps and colic pain in infants (Natural Home Remedies).